rust-cli/book/src/tutorial/packaging.md

 **Note:**
 This example includes the mandatory license field with a common choice for Rust projects:
-The same license that is also used for the compiler itself.
+The same license that is used for the compiler itself.
 It also refers to a `README.md` file.
-It should include a quick description of what your project is about, and will be included not only on the crates.io page of your crate, but also what GitHub shows by default on repository pages.
+It should include a quick description of what your project is about and will be included not only on the crates.io page of your crate, but GitHub shows it by default on repository pages.

 </aside>